mratsim/Arraymancer/Design_document.md

 1. GPU support: Cuda and Magma first.
 OpenCL when AMD gets its act together.
 2. BLAS operation fusion: `transpose(A) * B` or `Ax + y` should be fused in one operation.
 3. (Needs thinking) Negative indices support.
 Currently it doesn't return/set the expected location.
+4. Tensor addition and substraction of transposed Tensors. (and later any stride)

 999. (Needs thinking) Numpy like slicing and dicing.
 Inconvenient: `proc` might need to copy data in to a clean strided tensor.
 999. (Needs thinking) Support sparse matrices.
 There is Magma and CuSparse for GPU.
 What to use?
 Interface should be similar to BLAS and should compile on ARM/embedded devices like Jetson TX1.